-DPT 776 Physical Therapy Management of Complex Conditions V (2-2-3) Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
+Conditions V (2-2-3) Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
 Lecture and laboratory study of human movement involving the principles of mechanics and physiology of the neurologic systems.
 Normal function is compared with signs of dysfunction.
 The role of the physical therapist in the prevention, maintenance and restoration of function associated with impairments and limitations of neurologic origin is explored.
 Emphasis is on total patient management through critical thinking and clinical decision-making.

-DPT 778 Physical Therapy Management of Complex Conditions VI (2-2-3) Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
+Conditions VI (2-2-3) Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
 Lecture and laboratory study of human movement involving the principles of mechanics and physiology of the neurologic systems.
 Normal function is compared with signs of dysfunction.
 The role of the physical therapist in the prevention, maintenance and restoration of function associated with impairments and limitations of neurologic origin is explored.
 Emphasis is on total patient management through critical thinking and clinical decision-making.